How Much Money Should You Have Before Getting a Financial Advisor?

 Do Financial Advisors Have a Minimum Investment Threshold?

 It is fairly common for financial planning professionals to target a certain level of investable assets for their clients to possess.
 The Street explains that “Minimums are not uncommon in financial planning, whether it’s $50,000, $500,000, or $1 million.”
 Those figures, however, aren’t necessarily a “minimum” for a financial advisor to work with clients.
-Most firms have different levels or programs available for working with clients in various stages of their lives.
+Most companies have different levels or programs available for working with clients in various stages of their lives.

 In wealth management, there are more opportunities to provide value to clients with $500,000 or more in investable assets.
 Some of those opportunities may include: